1: Disinfect the Dead

 (Before it died with a hiss, the vocalsynth was stuttering on a syllable — had the drone uttered last words?
 J played back the last few seconds from her working memory, and parsed the sounds — “Please, Father, w-where—”.
 J deallocated the memory.
 Meaningless.
 A satisfying note of fear, at least.)

 J sighed.
 Optics surveyed the carnage behind her LED screen.
 This wasn’t the plan.
-She wasn’t supposed to personally disassemble every drone they saw, after all.
+She needn’t personally disassemble every drone they saw, after all.
 Too slow, and her squadmates had to feed, too.
-(Though each necessarily had far more of an oil buffer than J.)
+(Though each necessarily began the hunt with far more of an oil buffer than J.)

 No, she would be the shepherd guiding these drones to the slaughter.
-This one, though... it deserved it.
+This one, though… it deserved this.
 No regrets.
 She knelt to consume what was left.

-Then from the other side of the house, J was dropping out of a newly made exit.
-Behind her chimed the soft beep of a countdown concluding.
-Then the house was a conflagration, so much burning wood and melted plaster.
+Moments and then, from the other side of the house J was dropping out of a newly made exit.
+Behind her chimed the soft bomb-beep, a countdown concluding.
+Now the house was a conflagration, so much burning wood and melted plaster.
 J didn’t look back.

 It was simple.
-J wouldn’t waste time dragging the drone out of the house, nor coming back for its fragmented remains.
+J needn’t waste time dragging the drone out of the house, nor come back for its fragmented remains.

 Call that disassembly by fire.

-“N,” it could be a greeting, but that tone weighed with chastisement, “you’re down here.
+“N,” it could be a greeting, were her tone not weighed with chastisement, “you’re down here.
 Yet I seem to remember your job being somewhere else.”

-The drone landed, coat flapping up for a moment.
-His legs are bent, as if to make himself smaller.
+The drone landed, a thick coat flapping up for a moment.
+His legs were bending, as if to make himself smaller.
 He poked two fingers together and ventured, “Haha, yeah.
 I guess I just wanted to uh, make sure—”

 “You didn’t think a disassembly drone might have any trouble with the shutdown of a single worker, did you?
 You wouldn’t insult me with concern over a such a thing, would you?”
 Her needle-tipped tail stabbed through the air for emphasis.